What is Transcatheter Aortic Valve Replacement (TAVR) Procedure?

 NewYork-Presbyterian physicians were the principal investigators of the national clinical trials establishing the effectiveness of this minimally invasive procedure.

-NewYork-Presbyterian's cardiac specialists are currently performing more than 500 Transcatheter Aortic Valve Replacement (TAVR) cases per year.
-70% of our patients are discharged in two days or less.
+NewYork-Presbyterian's cardiac specialists are currently performing more than 500 Transcatheter Aortic Valve Replacement (TAVR) cases per year, with 70% of our patients discharged in two days or less.